 In which of the following solids, ions of opposite charges are held together by strong electrostatic forces of attraction?

-Ionic solids or compounds are formed by transfer of electrons from one atom to another atom.
-Hence there is always formation of anion and cation. due to opposite charges electrostatic force of attraction formed between them which holds them together.
+Ionic solids or compounds are formed by the transfer of electrons from one atom to another atom.
+Hence there is always the formation of anion and cation due to opposite charges electrostatic force of attraction formed between them which holds them together.

 Why some of the physical properties of solids show different values when measured along different directions in the same crystals?

 Which of the following crystalline solids have highest melting point?

 Diamond has a very high melting point (almost 4000°C).
 Very strong carbon-carbon covalent bonds have to be broken throughout the structure before melting occurs.
 Diamond is very hard.

 Which of the following properties is generally exhibited by amorphous solids?

 Amorphous solids become crystalline on ageing e.g. ancient glass appears milky due to crystallization.

 Which of the following is NOT a molecular solid?